developer-stylechain/project-calavera/docs/source/configs/typescript.md

 The typescript config adds the required configurations files for [typescript](https://www.typescriptlang.org/).

-There are two configuration options based on defaults provided by [ysconfig bases](https://github.com/tsconfig/bases)
+There are three configuration options based on defaults provided by [tsconfig bases](https://github.com/tsconfig/bases)

 - Default recommended
 - Node 12 recommended
+- Transitional recommended

-To add the default `typescript` config for use in node Nodejs based projects, add the following to `package.json`
+To add the default `typescript` config for use in non-Nodejs based projects, add the following to `package.json`

+> NOTE: All config will also set the `outDir` to build

 ```
 ...